 Right to dictate which security is liquidated.
-Some investors believe that they have the right to control which securities are liquidated to meet a maintenance margin call if there is more than one security in the account.
+Some investors believe that they have the right to control which securities are liquidated to meet a maintenance margin call if there is more than one security in the customer's accounts.
 There is no provision in the margin rules that gives the customer the right to control liquidation decisions.
 As discussed above, because the securities are collateral for the margin loan, the broker/dealer has the right to control the disposition of the collateral in order to protect its interests.
-In this regard, the broker/dealer may choose which securities in the margin account to liquidate, and this selection need not relate to factors associated with the individual customer.
+In this regard, the broker/dealer may choose which securities in the margin account, or any other account held by the member on behalf of the customer, to liquidate, and this selection need not relate to factors associated with the individual customer.
 For example, the broker/dealer may choose a particular security in a customer's account to liquidate based on a high concentration of the security held by customers firm-wide.